ozak/Caloric-Suitability-Index/index.md

 ## Caloric Suitability, Growth Cycles and Returns
 ===========================================

 * [All files (zip)](https://drive.google.com/open?id=0By-h7HPv1NhVMG1YNmVvaWlWTm8): Archive contains data on pre- and post-1500CE CSI, growth cycle and daily returns as well as their changes due to the Columbian Exchange.
-This is the original data used in `Galor and Özak (2016) <http://dx.doi.org/10.1257/aer.20150020>`_.
+This is the original data used in [Galor and Özak (2016)](http://dx.doi.org/10.1257/aer.20150020).
 The only difference with the CSI rasters above is the constrain imposed by availability of growth cycle data, which constrains the set of crops.

 ===========================================
 ## Plow Potential based on Caloric Suitability